whosonfirst/go-whosonfirst-spatial-atproto/README.md

 $> npm start
 ```

 As written this endpoint returns records encoded as Placeholder API results.
-Their use is not to advocate for the use of the Who's On First `SPR` in ATProto/Geo responses but only to try and identify which properties a client may need to meet user-needs.
+Their inclusion is not to advocate for their use in ATProto/Geo responses but only to try and identify which properties a client may need to meet user-needs.
 For example, a "placetype" attribute to allow filtering for privacy or security reasons.

 ## See also